Human Single-Unit Meeting Program

 11.20 - 11.45 Joshua Gold (U Penn): Basal ganglia recordings in human and non-human primates

-11.45 - 12.10 Ziv Williams (MGH): Single neuronal correlates of inferential decisions in the human dorsolateral prefrontal cortex
+11.45 - 12.10 Ziv Williams (MGH): Single neuronal correlates of social decisions in the human prefrontal cortex

 12.10 - 12.30 Sameer Sheth (Baylor): Prominent temporal coding of decision variables in human prefrontal cortex